es-socrates/getty/README.md

 ## The Ultimate Tool

 Want to take your stream to the next level?
-With Getty, managing your widgets in OBS has never been so easy and customizable.
+With getty, managing your widgets in OBS has never been so easy and customizable.
 Here are some of its amazing features: independent widgets.

 ## More Features

-1. ⚡ Easy Setup: Run Getty with a single command, either on your PC or server.
+1. ⚡ Easy Setup: Run getty with a single command, either on your PC or server.
 2. 🔔 Real-Time Notifications: Get alerts for your AR token tips, chat messages, donation goals and the latest tip instantly.
 3. 🎨 Unlimited Customization: Change colors, fonts, styles, titles and more to fit your style.
 4. 🔄 Standalone Widgets: Activate only the ones you need, either 1, 2 or all.